abpframework/abp/docs/en/deployment/ssl.md

   -passout pass:
 ```

-If you want to set password for the PFX file, you can set the password with `-passout pass:your_password`.
+If you want to set a password for the PFX file, you can set the password with `-passout pass:your_password`.

 ## Common Exceptions

-You may encounter the following exceptions, That's mean your **certificate is not trusted by the client or the certificate is not valid**.
-You will see the SSL certificate error in the browser when you try to access the site.
+If you encounter the following exceptions, it means your **certificate is not trusted by the client or the certificate is not valid**.
+You will may see the following SSL certificate errors in your browser when you try to access the website.

 ```cs
 ---> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception.